Home Compare KIM vs MOBN.SW

 Kimco Realty vs Mobimo Holding: Which Stock Looks Stronger in 2026?

-Mobimo holds the cleaner structural position, with the lead spread across growth and profitability.
+Mobimo holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Kimco Realty does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Kimco Realty, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Mobimo, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (KIM: S&P 500, MOBN.SW: STOXX 600).

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 33 points in favour of Mobimo Holding AG.
+The lead is spread across profitability and valuation, rather than sitting in one isolated gap.
+The overall score gap is 20 points in favour of Mobimo Holding AG.

 Trajectory Similarity